 The heart and soul of Teacher’s still emanate from the Ardmore distillery, known for its peat-smoked malt.
 The range includes the Teacher’s 50 year old to celebrate India’s 50-year independence, Teacher’s Origin to honour the founder, and Teacher’s 25 year old whisky.

-Notably, Teacher’s blended whisky is renowned in India where the price is around ₹ 2,030 and it is exported to over 100 countries.
+Notably, Teacher’s blended whisky is exported to over 100 countries.
 Now, let’s get down to the nitty-gritty of the whisky itself:

 Teacher’s Highland Cream Blended Whisky Review